-During the P-2 year, students will complete the Introductory Pharmacy Practice Experience II Hospital Pharmacy which exposes students to the medication use process in an institutional/hospital setting with an emphasis on technology, patient safety, pharmaceutical compounding and basic operations.
+During the summer following the P2 year, students will complete the Introductory Pharmacy Practice Experience II Hospital Pharmacy which exposes students to the medication use process in an institutional/hospital setting with an emphasis on technology, patient safety, pharmaceutical compounding and basic operations.
 This experience is comprised of an eight-hour weekly practicum in the spring semester.

-During the third professional year, within the fall and spring semesters, students will complete the direct patient care Introductory Pharmacy Practice Experiences which allow students to learn and reinforce previously gained patient-centered pharmacy care principles, pharmaceutical knowledge and effective professional communication in various clinical settings.
+During the third professional year, within the fall and spring semesters, students will complete the direct patient care Introductory Pharmacy Practice Experiences that allow students to learn and reinforce previously gained patient-centered pharmacy care principles, pharmaceutical knowledge and effective professional communication in various clinical settings.
 Students are required to monitor patient cases and develop comprehensive pharmaceutical care plans.
-The spring intermediate practice experience culminates with a final case presentation which allows development and application of previously learned principles in preparation for the fourth professional year activities.

 The last professional year at the SOPPS is composed entirely of advanced pharmacy practice experiences.
 Students complete seven modules (six weeks, induration per module).
 The four required modules include: community practice, hospital practice, acute care/internal/general medicine and ambulatory care practice.
 The students will choose two additional elective modules which include both patient and non-direct patient care experiences in a variety of pharmacy practice settings.
 Finally, the students will complete one module for the Pharmacy Capstone Project, which begins during the P3 year.